ndwarshuis/org-ml/README.md

 #### om-elem-build-table `(&key tblfm post-blank &rest elems)`

-Build a section grater element with `elems` as contents.
+Build a table element with `elems` as contents.

+The following properties are settable:
+- `tblfm`: a list of oneline strings
+- `post-blank`: a non-negative integer

 ```el
 (->> (om-elem-build-table-cell "cell")